Port Stop: Is Geiranger the Most Beautiful Place in Norway?

 RIB Fjordsafari Geirangerfjord @ 11 AM

-Bridal Veil waterfall, a delicate fall that has the appearance of a sheer, white veil (ya know to keep with the wedding theme)
+Bridal Veil waterfall, a delicate fall that has the appearance of a sheer, white veil (ya know to keep with the wedding theme) that we were able to get right up to – close enough to feel the spray!

 Explore/Lunch In Geiranger